wp-plugins/scripts-n-styles/README.txt

 Contributors: WraithKenny, Touvan
 Donate link: http://wordpressfoundation.org/donate/
-Tags: admin, CSS, javascript, code, custom, Style Requires at least: 3.0.1
+Tags: admin, CSS, javascript, code, custom, Style Requires at least: 3.1
-Tested up to: 3.1.2
+Tested up to: 3.2
-Stable tag: 1.0.2
+Stable tag: 2

 This plugin allows Admin users to individually add custom CSS, Classes and JavaScript directly to Post, Pages or any other custom post types.

 == Description ==

-This plugin allows Admin users the ability to add custom CSS (at the bottom of the `head` tag) and JavaScript (at the bottom of the `body` tag) directly into individual Post, Pages or any other registered custom post types.
+This plugin allows Admin users the ability to add custom CSS (at the bottom of the 'head' tag) and JavaScript (at the bottom of the 'body' tag) directly into individual Post, Pages or any other registered custom post types.
 You can also add classes to the body tag and the post container (if your theme supports `body_class()` and `post_class()` functions).

 Because only well trusted users should ever be allowed to insert JavaScript directly into the pages of your site, this plugin restricts usage to admin type users.
 Admin's have access to even more sensitive areas by definition, so that should be relatively safe ;)